brimwats/ncpwg/content/resources/resource-author/_index.md

 ---
 title: Author Resources
-description: This section includes links to the articles and editorials we've written, as well as email templates for reaching out to publishers.
+description: This section includes a list of publishers and journals with existing name change policies, links to articles and editorials we’ve written, as well as email templates for reaching out to publishers.
 toc: true
 authors: twg
 tags: